 That’s not to say that you should dwell on missed chances and beat yourself up.
 Just always ask what could’ve gone better.
 After all, there’s no point in making a mistake if you’re not going to learn from it.

-The best salespeople reward their most faithful customers by being loyal to them.
-Calls to make sure that everything is going well with the products/services, to see if anything new is in the pipeline or just to generally see how the business is getting on all helps to build and maintain rapport.
+The best salespeople reward faithful customers by being loyal to them.
+You can achieve this by simply making regular calls to see if everything is going well with the products/services, or to see if anything new is in the pipeline.
+Or just to generally see how the business is getting on.
+Ongoing, regular conversation, like in our non-work lives, helps to build and maintain rapport.

-Without this rapport, what’s stopping your customer feeling bad about leaving for a competitor?
-Even by trying to save them some money and have them spend a little less with you from time to time will boost their loyalty and have them feeling like they wouldn’t get better service anywhere else.
+Without this rapport, what’s stopping your customer from feeling bad about leaving for a competitor?
+Even a call to help them save money and have them spend a little less with you from time to time will boost their loyalty and have them feeling like they wouldn’t get better service anywhere else.
 If you’re loyal to your customers, they’ll be loyal to you.

 I don’t believe that good salespeople trick prospects into buying products they don’t need; in the long run, that’s a terrible tactic that reaps hardly any repeat business and very little reward.

-A good salesperson can, however, make someone aware of a problem that they didn’t know they had and, on top of that, sell them a solution to the problem.
+A good salesperson can, however, make someone aware of a problem that they didn’t know they had and sell them a solution to the problem.
 Sometimes, people can be apathetic or just unaware of what’s good for them, and that’s where the ability to persuade comes in.